 Bristol is a city, unitary authority area and ceremonial county in South West England.
 Bristol is the largest centre of culture, employment and education in the region.
 Its prosperity has been linked with the sea since its earliest days.
 The commercial Port of Bristol was originally in the city centre.
 Today the economy depends on the creative media, electronics and aerospace industries, and the city centre docks have been regenerated as a centre of heritage and culture.
 The United Kingdom is in Western Europe, and consists of islands including the northern one-sixth of the island of Ireland between the North Atlantic Ocean and the North Sea, northwest of France.
 The climate is temperate, moderated by prevailing southwest winds over the North Atlantic Current.
 More than one-half of the days are overcast.
 The official language is English.
 There are areas (such as north-western Wales and remote parts of Scotland) where it is the second language.
 French is the most commonly taught second language.
 The main religion is Christianity.
 The economy of the United Kingdom is that of a major developed capitalist economy.
 The United Kingdom is one of the world's most globalised countries.
 The British economy is made up of the economies of England, Scotland, Wales and Northern Ireland.
 In 1973, the UK acceded to the European Economic Community which is now known as the European Union after the ratification of the Treaty of Maastricht in 1993.
 The UK economy had been one of the strongest EU economies in terms of inflation, interest rates and unemployment, all of which remained relatively low until the 2008-09 recession, when unemployment rose dramatically, and interest rates fell to 0.5%.
 Expatriate business dress is generally formal, comprising suits and ties for men and suits for women, although this may differ by industry and geographic area.
 If in doubt, it is best to be more formal than informal.
 The security risk for expatriates in the United Kingdom is low.
 Risks include opportunistic street crime (such as pickpocketing, bag-snatching, mugging and vehicle theft), violent crime in some areas of larger cities, and terrorism.
 The currency of UK is the British Pound (GBP).
 Banking is on a par with the rest of Western Europe and North America.
 Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of Bristol is 1 Million (2017 est.), while the inflation rate (CPI) is 2.1% for the United Kingdom as at July 2019.
+The population of Bristol is 1 Million (Metro) (2019 est.), while the inflation rate (CPI) is 2.1% for the United Kingdom as at July 2019.
 Xpatulator Hypothetical Tax for the United Kingdom is based on the current personal income tax rates which are progressive up to 45%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Bristol, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Bristol as at 1 January 2018 is high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: High 2) Clothing: Very High 3) Communication: Very Low 4) Education: Low 5) Furniture & Appliances: Low 6) Groceries: High 7) Healthcare: Very Low 8) Household Accommodation: High 9) Miscellaneous: Average 10) Personal Care: Average 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Bristol is for example 27.1% more expensive than Houston TX for groceries, 52.4% more expensive for household costs than Kuala Lumpur, and 47.9% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Bristol, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Bristol as at 1 July 2019 is average in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: High 2) Clothing: High 3) Communication: Very Low 4) Education: Low 5) Furniture & Appliances: Low 6) Groceries: Low 7) Healthcare: Very Low 8) Household Accommodation: High 9) Miscellaneous: Average 10) Personal Care: Average 11) Recreation & Culture: Average 12) Restaurants Meals Out and Hotels: Average 13) Transport: High Bristol is for example -3.8% cheaper than Houston TX for groceries, 37% more expensive for household costs than Kuala Lumpur, and 65.3% more expensive for transport costs than Dubai.
 The hardship premium for Bristol for an expat from Perth, is for example 0%, i.e. host location (Bristol) premium of 10% minus home (Perth) location premium of 10%.
 Bristol is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Bristol?
 Register subscribe to your home location and Bristol and run your personalised reports.